 MSc Degree and Postgraduate Diploma

 The MSc in Biodiversity and Taxonomy of Plants is a one-year Masters course run jointly by the University of Edinburgh and RBGE.
-The programme focuses on understanding the diversity of the world of plants and fungi with a strong emphasis on their identification.
+The programme focuses on understanding the diversity of the world of plants with a strong emphasis on their identification.